biancalamm/mSOP-765k/README.md

 ## Experiments

 To evaluate the dataset, we conducted a series of experiments using different approaches.
-The implementation code for the experiments can be found in the dataset repository [here](https://huggingface.co/datasets/retail-product-promotion/mSOP-765k/tree/main/code).
+The implementation code for the experiments can be found in the HuggingFace dataset repository [retail-product-promotion/mSOP-765k](https://huggingface.co/datasets/retail-product-promotion/mSOP-765k/tree/main/code).

 The experiments fall into three main categories: